idvorkin/idvorkin.github.io/_posts/2013-01-29-the-recruiter-does-not-think-you-are-hot.md

 author: "Igor Dvorkin"
 comments: true
 featured: true
-category: Software as a Service
+tag: Software as a Service
 ---
 I've only had one truly unbearable job.
 It was awful - The code base sucked, the boss had pointed hair, and to top it off I got a terrible review.